Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations

 To further assess the contributions of textual supervision and data diversity during pretraining, we conducted ablation studies using foundation models trained under varying conditions: vision-only (MRI without text), limited anatomical coverage (head and neck only), and restricted protocol types (T2-weighted only).

-Significant performance gains were observed with second-stage image–text contrastive pretraining, which consistently outperformed models trained solely on imaging data (Fig.~\ref{fig2}b).
+Performance gains were observed with second-stage image–text contrastive pretraining, which outperformed models trained solely on imaging data (Fig.~\ref{fig2}b) on most tasks, \zyc{with significant gains in disease classification, brain age/sex prediction, and body region classification (Supplementary Table~\ref{tab:classification-pvalue})}).
 These results highlight the benefit of weak supervision from radiology reports and demonstrate the effectiveness of our two-stage pretraining strategy.
 Notable improvements were found in cardiac disease classification (+5.0\%), prostate lesion classification (+2.4\%), and several low-data scenarios, including brain age regression (+3.2\%), body region detection (+4.2\%), and contrast detection (+1.6\%), with the latter two particularly pronounced under low-data scenarios (Fig.~\ref{fig2}c).

 Moreover, controlling for the contribution of text supervision and comparing against models trained on images only, pretraining on a diverse MRI dataset consistently improved performance across most tasks.
-Specifically, it outperformed models trained on constrained subsets, achieving average gains of 1.7\%, 1.6\%, and 1.6\% over the head-neck-only model, and 1.3\%, 2.1\%, and 1.3\% over the T2-only model for disease classification, demographic prediction, and imaging-related attribute detection, respectively (Fig.\ref{fig2}b and Supplementary Table\ref{tab:classification-disease}–\ref{tab:classification-imaging}).
+Specifically, it outperformed models trained on constrained subsets, achieving average gains of 1.7\%, 1.6\%, and 1.6\% over the head-neck-only model, and 1.3\%, 2.1\%, and 1.3\% over the T2-only model for disease classification, demographic prediction, and imaging-related attribute detection, respectively (Fig.\ref{fig2}b and Supplementary Table~\ref{tab:classification-disease}–\ref{tab:classification-imaging}).
 Notably, improvements were observed even on head-neck-focused tasks such as Alzheimer's disease classification (3.8\%) and brain-age prediction (3.1\%) compared to the head-neck-only model, highlighting the benefit of pretraining on diverse, non-task-specific anatomical regions.
 These evidences underscore the critical importance of anatomical and protocol diversity for developing generalizable foundation models (Fig.~\ref{fig2}b).